Never made a chaffle before? Click here for an FAQ on chaffles.

 Need a waffle maker?
 Here are 5 great ones for all kinds of cooking needs!

-With my low-carb diet and type 2 diabetes, I’ve taken the steps to cut out most anything that has high carb content.
+With my low-carb diet and diabetes diagnosis, I’ve taken the steps to cut out most anything that has high carb content.
 One breakfast treat that I’ve missed a whole lot is waffles, and I think you’re going to like this Keto Waffle/Keto Chaffle recipe.